monomadic/cassette/README.md

         cta "click here!"
 ```

 No, those aren't fancy new html tag specifications.
 They are overlays, which you may have defined, or they may be available in the standard library.
-Everything is cleanly abstracted - only css styles that actually get USED are collected into the core stylesheet, and you don't have to think about it.
+Everything is cleanly abstracted - only css styles that actually get USED are collected into the core stylesheet.

 You can build up your own set of abstractions underneath, and overwrite the standard ones that come with Cassette too.